appelsin/nevermind/README.md

     @posts = Nevermind::Proxy.new(Article.all, Video.all)

-As for version 0.0.2 it supports:
+As for version 0.0.2 it:

-### Any calls to any proxied class expected to return item from collection
+- Supports calls to proxied class that expected to return item from collection.
+This is done by default.

-The default behaviour is to call method from proxied classes and return not nil one:

-    @posts.find_by params
+- Collection methods proxy
+- ActiveRecord relation methods proxy

+### Default behaviour

+It delegates method calls to proxied classes if they not supposed to be "collection" or "relation methods".

+When called returns not nil one:

+    @posts.find_by(params) == Article.find_by(params) || Video.find_by(params)
     @posts.first

-The "!" methods will return not raising exception result:
+The "!" methods will return result witch doesn't raise exception:

     @posts.find_by! params
     @posts.first!